ifillbrito/builder/README.md

 - Internal References (aliases)
 - Functions can be applied to internal builders
 - Support for adding elements to collections and maps
-    - unit tests for maps missing
+    - Warning!
+The unit tests for maps are missing.

-For more details about how these features work, take a look at the <a href='https://github.com/ifillbrito/fluent-builder/blob/master/builder/src/test/java/com/ifillbrito/builder/BuilderTest.java'>unit tests</a>.
-The unit tests use a generic builder.
-Consider extending the class ``BaseBuilder`` to improve code readability.
+For more details about how to use the generic builder, take a look at the <a href='https://github.com/ifillbrito/fluent-builder/blob/master/builder/src/test/java/com/ifillbrito/builder/BuilderTest.java'>unit tests</a>.
+The unit tests use the generic builder directly.
+Don't forget to extend the class ``BaseBuilder`` in order to improve code readability.

 ## Example:
 In the following example we show how to build a basic object using three approaches:
-1. Without using builder
+1. Without using a builder
 2. Using the generic builder
-3. Using a specific builder (extends the generic ``BaseBuilder``)
+3. Using specific builders (extends ``BaseBuilder``)

 The object to be built looks as follows:
 ````